terrestris/helm-charts/charts/mapfish-print/README.md

 The following parameters can be configured in (custom) `values.yaml`:

-* `storage.printConfigDir`: Where to mount the print apps dir.
+* `storage.printConfigDir`: Where to mount the print app dir.
 * `storage.printAppsUrl`: (Optional) External link to a compressed print apps archive (.tar.gz).
 The data will be extracted during startup.
     * Credentials can be provided by setting `PRINTCONFIG_USER` and `PRINTCONFIG_PASSWORD` via `extraInitEnv` or `extraInitEnvFrom`
 * `extraEnv`: Map of additional environment variables passed to mapfish print.